manav828/doneone/COMPLETE_SETUP_GUIDE.md

 1. Select some text on any webpage
 2. Right-click
-3. Click "📋 Add to FlowBoard"
+3. Click "📋 Add to DoneOne"
 4. ✅ Modal appears with selected text as title!

 ---

 ### **Test 5: Pinned Tab**

-1. Click FlowBoard extension icon
+1. Click DoneOne extension icon
 2. ✅ Tab opens on the LEFT side (pinned)
 3. ✅ Tab is smaller/compact
 4. ✅ Only shows icon, not full title